swiftlang/swift/docs/CompilerPerformance.md

     with the fix!
 Straightforward fixes to performance regressions are likely to be merged straight away.

+  - Add `STATISTIC()` or `SWIFT_FUNC_STAT`-type counters to the compiler, as described in the scale-tests section.
+Alternatively, if you want a counter that will be "always available" in production builds (and potentially tracked by Apple's performance-tracking CI system), add a counter to `UnifiedStatsReporter`.

   - Add scale-tests, to eliminate the possibility of the compiler performing quadratic-or-worse work where it's expected to be linear, or linear-or-worse work where it's expected to be constant.

   - Add Open Source projects to the [source-compatibility testsuite](https://swift.org/source-compatibility/).
-    Apple's internal CI infastructure is now tracking diagnostic counters on those projects, and the team is far more likely to catch a regression if it's shown by a project in the testsuite.
+    Apple's internal CI infastructure is now tracking selected non-assert-build `UnifiedStatsReporter` counters on those projects, and the team is far more likely to catch a regression if it's shown by a project in the testsuite.

   - If you're comfortable making changes to the compiler itself, and don't have a specific testcase you're concerned with, consider working on some of the